Milkshak3s/CSEC-380-G5/docs/Activity7_Answers.md

 # Activity 7

+Here is a google drive link to a video of us performing command injection on our website: https://drive.google.com/open?id=1rV6oGw4T-A9t2KnNPmHgrtYaz5msZ5N9

 ### 1. How would you fix your code so that this issue is no longer present?

 The vulnerable code which causes the command injection is posted down below.